swarbler/bestof/tech/devices.md

 #### Windows

+> Note that I am focusing on laptops with a portable form factor (hence no crazy 18” gaming laptops or anything like that)

 > The best budget laptops are used laptops, such as old ThinkPads.
 Alternatively, look for a really good sale on a laptop with decent specs

 - **everyday**